Abdul Hamid Othman: Elections

 In the 1995 Malaysian General Election, he won in the parliamentary constituency P013 - Sik, Kedah.

 In the November 29 election, he lost to contesting Prof. Datuk Dr. Shahnon Ahmad (PAS) who competed for the first time, Dr Abdul Hamid obtained 13,026 votes while Shahnon won 13,504 votes.
 Hence, his position as Minister in the Prime Minister's Department until 1999 alone.
 Currently, BN / UMNO faces the wave of reforms led by Datuk Seri Anwar Ibrahim who was sacked in 1998.
 Two State Legislative Assemblies in Sik, Belantek and Jeneri, have also missed PAS.

 Subsequently, he was appointed Senator in the House of Representatives to enable him to re-occupy the cabinet.
 His appointment as senator ends after six years.
-His vacancy was filled by religious figure, Brigadier Datuk Abdul Hamid Zainal Abidin who was appointed as Senator.
+His vacancy was filled by religious figure, Brigadier Datuk Abdul Hamid Zainal Abidin who was appointed Senator.

 In 1999, the Belantek DUN, Sik was also won by PAS candidate Mohd Isa Shafie with a majority of 492 votes defeating BN candidate Siti Meriam Salleh while in Jeneri, PAS representative Yahya Abdullah won with a 393 majority defeating BN candidate Mohd Hadzir Mohd Jaafar.